 Dabney believed we needn’t shy away from MK.
 Since CCFs are not contingent choices but rather caused choices, Dabney affirmed God’s foreknowledge of CCFs on the basis of the surety of their fruition.
 However, with respect to Dabney we cannot be sure, or so it would seem, that he believed that God knows all would-counterfactuals as a subset of God’s natural knowledge or his free knowledge.
 Consider, Dabney grounds God’s knowledge of such counterfactuals not in God’s self-knowledge either of possibilities or what he would do but in God’s infallible knowledge of dispositions and volitions of un-instantiated essences.
 That is no different than the MK of Molinism.
 Furthermore, Dabney draws an analogy of our knowledge of the predictability of the volitions of others (which certainly is not sourced from our self-knowledge) to God’s knowledge of CCFs, arguing from the lesser to the greater as a matter of degree, not kind.
 For Dabney God simply knows more than we do about the intricacies of the free moral agent in view.
 That’s how he can know CCFs.
 In both cases (for God and man) knowledge would be sourced from without, not within.

 Dabney does not positively index God’s knowledge of counterfactuals to natural knowledge of possibilities or free knowledge of true CCFs.
 If anything, he denies those options.
-Of course, to Dabney’s credit he positively denies pure contingency of choice and affirm causal determinism.
+Of course, to Dabney’s credit he positively denies pure contingency of choice and affirms causal determinism.
 In that respect he distances himself from a Molinistic use and need of MK but not from MK itself.
 However, what is absent in Dabney’s analysis is how God can know “the occasional causes” that will affect the “soul’s own dispositions” in a manner that will produce a specific volition and none other.
 Who or what is the truth-maker of propositional CCFs for Dabney?
 Does Dabney require a MK that’s based upon inference from casual necessity?
 It would seem so (especially given his lesser to greater analogy).

 Dabney in the spirit of Calvinistic scholastics recognizes that through the presentation of objects to dispositions, volitions are caused and, therefore, implicitly necessary (though free in a compatibilist sense).
 On this basis we find the second reason Calvinists have often rejected MK – as superfluous since such knowledge would seemingly be captured under another category of divine knowledge.
 But for Dabney and many Calvinists like him, where is the propositional object of MK grounded?
 Certainly not in metaphysical contingency, which is the grounding of Molinism (though not acknowledged by Molinists).
 Notwithstanding, the only truth-maker of CCFs implicit in Dabney’s thought is the necessity of creaturely volition that is produced from dispositions as a necessary consequent of objects providentially presented to the soul.
 So, rather than ground CCFs in the non-causal effect of pure contingency, Dabney grounds CCFs in the efficient cause of volition from disposition (or act from will).
 That God providentially orders the occasional cause of objects that efficiently incline disposition causing a resultant volition is not to ground the counterfactual itself in God’s sovereign determination of which way a disposition would be inclined.
 In this respect Dabney is no different from the Molinist.
 His position entails eternal propositional CCFs that are not known according to God’s knowledge of what he could or would do.
 God’s knowledge would be eternally receptive in this respect.